puccj/RootProgram/README.md

 # RootProgram
-Run a simulation compiling simulate.cpp file.
+Run a simulation compiling simulate.cpp
+Data will be saved in data.root file.
 Analize all data with analize.cpp

+You can see results in the pdf files.